-Streif race course No. 21 · Length 3.8 km · Elevation difference 900 m This is where the world famous annual Hahnenkamm Race takes place.
-The slope is marked as an extreme ski route and is only recommended for true experts.
+Streif race course number 21 · Length 3.8 km · Elevation difference 900 m This is the arena for the world-famous annual Hahnenkamm race.
+The slope is marked as an extreme ski route and is recommended only for real experts.

-Fleckalmbahn valley run No. 26 Kaser (Fleckalm lift via Ochsalm)
+Valley run number 26 Kaser (Fleckalmbahn lift via Ochsalm)

 Suggested routes through ski resort